AbdelrhmanHamouda/locust-k8s-operator/docs/roadmap.md

 # Roadmap

-Not in a particular order (list wis updated when features are implemented / planned):
+Not in a particular order (list is updated when features are implemented / planned):

-- Add traceability labels to generated resources
+- ✅ Add traceability labels to generated resources
 - ✅ Support for deploying test resources with node affinity / node taints
+- ✅ Support to configure a custom "Metrics Exporter" container
 - Dashboard examples (Grafana + prometheus configuration)
 - Enable event driven actions
     - Integration with MSTeams: Push notification on test run completion / termination events